 1. Automatic door lock

-Have peace of mind whenever you leave home.
 Smart door locks empower you to automatically lock the front door when sensors detect you are a few feet from the front entrance.
 No more losing your keys.

 2. Leaks Notification

-Nothing is worse than returning from work to a house gutted by fire or water-damaged by a busted pipe.
+Nothing is worse than returning from work to a house gutted by fire or water-damaged by a broken pipe.